-Step 5: Barrel bedding.
 For this step, you will use a special barrel bedding tool.
-It specially designed shape will help you scrape out all of the excess wood.
-There are several options available for sale online:
+Its specially designed shape will help you scrape out all of the excess wood.

-Step 6: Applying finish.
-For the final touch, you should apply stock finish to the wood.
-Applying finish is important since unfinished wood will become warped due to excess humidity all over again without it.
+For the final touch, you should apply a stock finish to the wood.
+Applying a finish is important since unfinished wood will become warped due to excess humidity all over again without it.

 For the purposes of floating the barrel, it doesn’t really matter if your weapon has a custom rifle barrel or the stock manufacturer’s part.
 The same basic principle applies to all rifles with wooden parts.
 Contact should never occur between your barrel and the stock when you go out hunting.